12 Steps to Making Bean-to-Bar Chocolate

 Step 7 – Refining & Conching

 The refiner has large granite stones which further crushes the chocolate liquor.
-Some chocolate makers at this point add extra cacao butter in their chocolate.
-Here at Petite Patrie, we do not add extra cacao butter so that the flavour of our chocolate remains true to its origin.
+Chocolate makers at this point add extra cacao butter, sugar, or any other ingredients in their chocolate.

 This process takes three days and is the most exciting!
 The whole place smells like chocolate while the conching turns the chocolate liquor into luxurious creamy chocolate.